Tinram/MySQL-Brute/README.md

 ### Warning

-MySQL Brute will rapidly enlarge the MySQL error log file on versions 5.x ( */var/log/mysql/error.log* for Debian-based distros).
+MySQL Brute will rapidly enlarge the MySQL error log file on MySQL versions 5.x ( */var/log/mysql/error.log* for Debian-based distros).

 ### Location

-It is more convenient for MySQL Brute to be available from any directory location via the *$PATH* system variable (rather than copying the executable file to the directory where needed).
+It may be more convenient for MySQL Brute to be available from any directory location via the *$PATH* system variable (rather than copying the executable file to the directory where needed).

 ```bash
     make install